sibiraj-s/download-vsix/README.md

 # Download VSIX

 A simple web application to download VSIX packages directly from the Visual Studio Code Marketplace.

-## Features

-- Clean, minimal interface with VS Code branding
-- Direct VSIX package downloads from marketplace URLs
-- Form validation for proper marketplace URLs
-- Dark/light theme support
-- Built with modern React and Next.js
+(Made for personal use since I didn't trust all extensions published on open-vsx yet)

 ## Usage